Admission

 III.
 Examinations:

 The student is examined in each of the three fields separately by an appropriate faculty member.
 Prior to the General Examination the student must demonstrate a reading knowledge of an additional Asian language or pertinent European language.
-The choice of language and measure of proficiency is determined in consultation with each student's faculty advisor.
+The choice of language and measure of proficiency is determined in consultation with each student's faculty adviser.